 Nearly 100 civilian facilities around the world - mostly research reactors - operate with small quantities of high enriched uranium (HEU).
 However, according to many experts, most if not all of these facilities could also operate using low enriched uranium (LEU).
-The Agency, through its technical cooperation programme, continued to support Member State efforts to convert research reactors from the use of HEU to LEU fuel.
-In 2007, the Portuguese RPI reactor was fully converted, and the conversion of the Maria reactor in Poland made significant progress.
+The Agency, through its technical cooperation programme, continued storing spent fuel, there is a high level of technical confidence in both wet and dry storage technologies ..."